azaleakamellia/gee/README.md

 </br>

-The code here are tried and tested to serve the purposes of getting what you need from Google Earth Engine without too much hassle, so there won't be any complicated code shared here without a full explanation or an YouTube demo video.
+The code here are tried and tested to serve the purposes of getting what you need from Google Earth Engine without too much hassle at the time of development/study.
+Feel free to inform me should there be any outdated ones.